-Directors' and officers' duties
+Directors’ and officers’ duties - .PDF file.

 A director of a company owes fiduciary duties to the company at common law, which are essentially to exercise care and diligence in the performance of their functions.
 In particular, a director must: